-It is also important to remember that you should never go “addendum-happy.”
-You do not need to explain why your GPA is a 3.72 instead of a 3.73, or why your LSAT score went down a single point in the second re-taking.
-You also do not need to address every tiny detail that you are not pleased with in your application.
-The glaring issues are what need to be discussed, not the minutia that are only noticeable to you.
-Submitting 12 different addenda can make you look slightly crazy, not thorough--and you also run the risk of exhausting and annoying whoever is reading your app, which is never something you want to do.
+Another word of advice, never go “addendum-happy.”
+You do not need to explain why your GPA is a 3.72 instead of a 3.73, or why your LSAT score went down a single point on a retake.
+You don’t need to address every tiny detail that you are not pleased with!
+You need to discuss the glaring issues, not the minutia that is only noticeable to you.
+Submitting 12 different addenda makes you look slightly crazy, not thorough.
+You’re likely to exhaust and annoy whoever is reading your app, which is not something you want to do.

-Perhaps the most important thing to remember about addenda is that your personal statement is not one.
-Use the personal statement exactly for what it’s meant for—presenting great or unusual qualities, beliefs, and experiences in an vibrant, positive light.
-Don’t use it explain inconsistencies in your application.
+Perhaps most importantly, don’t forget that your personal statement is not an addendum.
+Use the personal statement for what it’s meant for!
+These allow you to present great or unusual qualities, beliefs, and experiences in a positive light.
+Don’t use it to explain inconsistencies in your application.

-Also, remember that not everyone needs to use an addendum.
-If you've gone over your application and there isn’t anything negative to be addressed, don’t feel that you need to create an issue or find something to explain--instead, consider yourself one of the lucky ones!
-As for those of you who do have issues to explain--keep the tips above in mind.
-Be judicious in your use of addenda, and you’ll minimize the negatives and enhance your application.
+Not everyone needs to use an addendum.
+If there isn’t anything negative to address, don’t feel the need to create an issue or find something to explain.
+Instead, consider yourself one of the lucky ones!
+As for those of you who do have issues to explain—keep the tips above in mind.
+Be judicious in your use of addenda and you’ll minimize the negatives and enhance your application